Essen Stadtbahn: Operations

 The Essen Stadtbahn includes three standard gauge lines: U11, U17 and U18.
-The Essen tram network also has seven "classic" tram lines with around 52 kilometres of track.
-These tram lines run on metre gauge tracks and run underground in the centre of Essen.
+The Essen tram network also has seven "classic" tram lines, which run on metre gauge tracks, with around 52 km of track.
+Both the metre and standard gauge lines run underground in the centre of Essen.
 While sections are built as Stadtbahn lines, partly in tunnel, and have stations with high platforms, there are also tram lines used only by low-floor trams serving stops with low platforms.
 An exception is the underground section of the southern route to Bredeney where the stations are served by a mixture of high-platform and low-platform rollingstock and therefore the stations have to be adapted for both types of vehicle.

 The four-track station at Essen Hauptbahnhof is the most important point of intersection between the three Stadtbahn lines and four, sometimes five tram lines where it is possible to switch between Stadtbahn trains and trams on the same platform.
 For this purpose the two different levels of the platform are connected by ramps.
 The platforms are arranged so that it is possible to transfer across the platform between trains and trams running to the north and between trains and trams running to the south.
 A bridge spans the entire underground station that is accessible by lifts, providing an easy interchange and a barrier-free transfer for the disabled to trains running in opposite directions.
 Stadtbahn cars and trams share several other stations.
 Tram lines 101 and 107 run on the southern section of the Stadtbahn tunnel from Essen Hauptbahnhof to Martinstraße, using the high platforms of the Stadtbahn.
 Therefore, the high-floor tramcars use fold-up steps on these two lines.
 This line is equipped with dual gauge track with three rails to cater for the different track gauges.

 All three Stadtbahn lines run to the same pattern: services on each line run during the peak hour at 10-minute intervals, in the evenings and on weekends or public holidays at 15-minute intervals and late in the evening at 30-minute intervals.
 During trade fairs, services on line U11 run on weekends at 10-minute intervals; between Messe (fair ground) and Berliner Platz they sometimes even run at 5-minute intervals.
 Operations end on all three lines at about 23:00.